RaviBasagonda/mendix/docs/content/create-your-own-tracker-app.md

 ## 1 Introduction

-This how-to explains how you can create your own Tracker app in a browser using Mendix Studio.
+This how-to explains how you can create your own Tracker app using Mendix Studio.
 The Tracker app can be used for keeping track of everything from office supplies to warehouse stock.

 This how-to assumes the following business use case: